hernanchavezthielemann/GRO2LAM/lib/docs/README.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%   GROTOLAM v:1.0   %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-Matlab modular routine used to convert GROMACS input files to LAMMPS format.
+Python modular routine used to convert GROMACS input files to LAMMPS format.

+    Download and execute the setup file through the terminal.
+    Make sure that terminal is in the GROTOLAM folder, then:
+    ~$ python setup
+    Then, without changing the folder, execute the run script:
+    ~$ ./run
+    After that an intuitive graphical user interface should appear

+%%%%%%%%%%%%
+Matlab code:

 The process can be started lauching "General.m".
 The same folder must contain also "main.m", "Counting_lines" "Reading_bon.m", "Reading_nb", "Reading_top.m", "Reading_xyz.m", "Write_Geometry.m"